jsuns/PriceHome/README.md

 I used k-Nearest Neighbors algorithm to find the k nearest neighbors, and calculate the median price.
 Finding the geographically closed comparable listings to any given listing involves computationally expansive calculation.
 I adopted KD-Trees to recursively partition the dataset by latitude and longitude before doing the search.

 #### Latent Features
-I vectoriezed the descriptions of the listings with TF-IDF, then used Non-negative Matrix Factorization to get four latent features and incorperated them into my models
+I vectoriezed the descriptions of the listings with TF-IDF, then used Non-negative Matrix Factorization to get four latent features and incorperated them into my models.

 ## Models
 I compared random forest, linear regression and gradient boosting and found gradient boosting performed the best.